li-emily/Final_Project/README.md

 * Code utilized to build Dashboard can be found [here.](https://github.com/ariellegreenspan/covid-severity2)
 * Conceptualization of Dashboard can be found [here.](https://docs.google.com/presentation/d/1ALpovgediQ_bLdq4W2oY2uJnHIKJHVdTsb4E91iFyhw/edit#slide=id.p)
-* The link to our Heroku Dashboard can be found [here.](https://covid-severity2.herokuapp.com/)
+* The link to our Heroku Dashboard can be found here: https://covid-severity2.herokuapp.com/
-* The link to our Vaccination Summary table can be found [here.](https://covid-severity2.herokuapp.com/summary)
+* The link to our Vaccination Summary table can be found here: https://covid-severity2.herokuapp.com/summary
-* The link to our comprehensive data sourced from our database can be found [here.](https://covid-severity2.herokuapp.com/booster_table)
+* The link to our comprehensive data sourced from our database can be found here: https://covid-severity2.herokuapp.com/booster_table

 ## Presentation: